sybrew/the-seo-framework/readme.txt

 * This update of The SEO Framework brings you Feed excerpt generation as well as options to add backlinks in the feed.
 You can now also add your pinterest verification code.
 * Also, a lot of WordPress behavior and plugin detection has been reworked, improved and has been put to great use within the option pages to elliminate confusion by removing options if they have no effect.
 * And last but not least, due to popular demand an extra option has been added to change the Title generation, although it decouples all your pages within your website.
-* Oh, and many minor improvements and bug fixes have also been put into effect, including a more important WooCommerce shop page fix and 20% overall performance improvement.
+* Oh, and many minor improvements and bug fixes have also been put into effect, including a few more important WooCommerce shop page fix and a proud-to-be-of 20% overall performance improvement.

 **SEO Tip of the Update:**